spring-tips/road-to-3-dot-2/crac/README.md

  * run the program without the checkpoint: `java -jar /opt/app/crac-0.0.1-SNAPSHOT.jar`. hit the endpoint
  * run the program with the checkpoint: `java -XX:CRaCRestoreFrom=/opt/crac-files `

+NB: Spring can automatically capture a checkpoint once it's done starting up and initializing things.
+Use `-Dspring.context.checkpoint=onRefresh` when running the program.
+This allows you to skip all the business with the second shell.